miklevin/MikeLev.in/_posts/2022-12-21-wsl-lxd-let-us-run-generic-linux-server-build-scripts-without-docker.md

 ---
 date: 2022-12-21
 title: WSL & LXD Let Us Run Generic Linux Server-Build Scripts Without Docker
-permalink: /blog/wsl-lxd-let-us-run-generic-linux-server-build-scripts-without-docker/
 headline: Run a Linux Server on Windows with WSL & LXD - No Docker Needed!
 description: As a user, I prefer LXD from Canonical over Docker for its ease of installation without a complex API.
 Additionally, Windows Subsystem for Linux (WSL) provides a container system that can be used to create 'server build scripts' to install a Linux server on Windows 10 or 11.
 With this, I can have a Linux server running in the background on my laptop.
 Read more to learn how to set up your own Linux server on Windows.
 keywords: WSL, LXD, Linux, Server-Build, Scripts, Docker, Installation, Complex API, Windows, Container System, Server, Laptop, Software, Compositing System, Leverage, Scripts, Install
-categories: lxd, wsl, linux, docker
+categories: scripts, wsl, linux, docker, lxd
+permalink: /blog/wsl-lxd-let-us-run-generic-linux-server-build-scripts-without-docker/
 layout: post
 ---

 You will find various anti-patterns here.
 Among the biggest is that I don't think you should focus on Docker.
 There's better container tech, the sort that